Leo the Lion (MGM): Jackie (1928–1956)

 In addition to appearing in the MGM logo, Jackie appeared in over a hundred films, including the Tarzan film series that starred Johnny Weissmuller.
 Jackie also appeared with an apprehensive Greta Garbo in a well-known 1926 publicity still.
 A short 1933 film of a very annoyed Jackie receiving a bath from trainer Mel Koontz also exists.
 The lion is also known for surviving several accidents, including two train wrecks, a sinking ship, an earthquake, and an explosion in the studio.
 The most notable accident was a plane crash.
 On September 16, 1927, Martin "Marty" Jenson was hired to take Jackie cross-country.
 The airplane was a B-1 Brougham airplane, a modified version of Charles Lindbergh's Spirit of St. Louis.
 Installed behind the pilot's seat was a glass enclosed iron bar cage.
 The plane took off from Camp Kearny Airfield, near San Diego.
 However, the plane was over weight as Jackie weighed 350 pounds.
 The excessive weight caused the plane to go down to the mountains of northern Arizona.
 Both Jenson and Jackie survived the crash and subsisted on milk, water and sandwiches that were on board the plane.
 After being rescued, a thin and weak Jackie was returned to MGM's handlers and was well cared for the rest of his life.
 Due to surviving these accidents, Jackie received the nickname "Leo the Lucky".

 In the early 1930s, MGM reissued some of its earlier, pre-1928 silent films with prerecorded music soundtracks and sounds; such films included Greed (1924), Ben-Hur (1925), Flesh and the Devil (1926), and The Unknown (1927).
 For these sound reissues, the original Slats logo was replaced with Jackie.

 In 1931, Jackie went on a farewell tour and subsequently retired to the Philadelphia Zoo.
-On February 25, 1935, Jackie was found dead by his zookeeper John McCullen.
+On February 25, 1935, the lion was found dead by his zookeeper John McCullen.
 The cause of his death was attributed to heart issues.
 Jackie's body was flown from Philadelphia to Los Angeles where taxidermist Thomas Hodges preserved his skin into a rug.
 Francis Vaniman bought the rug and put it on display along with other animal skins on the third floor of his house in McPherson, Kansas, which later became the "African Room" in the McPherson Museum.